Motley Rice - Attorneys at Law

 Camp Lejeune Leukemia Lawsuit

-To file a Camp Lejeune leukemia lawsuit, people must meet the following conditions: lived or worked on base for 30 days or more from August 1953 to December 1987 and be able to provide proof of their leukemia diagnosis.
+To file a Camp Lejeune leukemia lawsuit, people had to meet the following conditions: lived or worked on base for 30 days or more from August 1953 to December 1987 and able to provide proof of their leukemia diagnosis.

 The recovery for each person who files a claim or lawsuit will vary.
 People affected by the contaminated water should be wary of any promises of award amounts because no one can guarantee any payment or recovery.
 Camp Lejeune victims with leukemia may be able to receive compensation a few ways.
 The first is if the DON offers someone the opportunity to accept the elective option to settle their claim.
 The elective option is a settlement offer the DON may make to victims whose claims meet the DON’s requirements.
 It has limitations in its design and may result in a lower recovery than a successful claim or Camp Lejeune lawsuit could.